csantanapr/generator-dapp/README.md

   It's responsible for loading the Dojo loader and the application’s bootstrapper with `config.json`
-* The file `grunt build` takes your application files and builds them for production use using the Dojo build tool.
-It depends on the presence of the build profile at `profiles/app.profile.js` and App config `src/app/config.json` .
+* The file `grunt build` takes your application files and builds them for production using the Dojo build tool.
+  * It depends on the presence of the build profile at `profiles/app.profile.js` and App config `src/app/config.json`
 * The App creates an instance of `dojox/app/main` using the App Controller Configuration File  `src/app/config.json`
-* The file `src/app/config.json` its the brain to compose the App and also use to figure out dependencies for Dojo Build
+* The file `src/app/config.json` its the brain that composes the App and also used to discover dependencies for Dojo Build
 * The file `src/app/views/css/app.css` contains import statements to load the CSS it's inserted from `src/index.html`
-* The file `src/app/views/app.js/` is an additional App Controller
+* The file `src/app/views/app.js` is an additional App Controller
 * The file `src/app/views/app.html` contains the App level html template and its specified in `src/app/config.json`
-* The directories inside `src/app/views/[view1 | view2 | view3]` contain View level module compose of css/images/html/js
+* The directories inside `src/app/views/[view1 | view2 | view3]` contain View level module composed of css/images/html/js
 * JS = ViewControllers, HTML=ViewTemplates
 * Add View Templates, View Controllers, and Object Stores (i.e. Models) starting by modifying the `src/app/config.json`
 * The provided directory structure for css, html, and js for your App is defined in config.json, you can change to a different convention